openwrt/asu/blog/blog1.md

 The main logic will happen within the browser and so can use secure HTTPS to communicate with the update server.
 The users browser communicates between router and upgrade server.

-Once opened the upgrade view will ask the router via an `rpcd`[^rpcd] call to receive the installed release and send the version to the update server.
-If a new release exists the web interface will perform another `rpcd` request to get details of the device, installed packages and flash storage.
-The information are then combined and send as an JSON request to the update server as an image request.
+Once opened the upgrade view will ask the router via an `rpcd`[^rpcd] call to receive the installed release and send the version to the update server as an *update availability request*.
+The server will answer with an *update availability response* containing information about the update if exists or a simple status 204 (No Content) code.
+If a new release exists the web interface will perform another `rpcd` request to get details of the device, installed packages versions and flash storage.
+The information are then combined and send as an JSON request to the update server as an *image request*.

 The image requests would look something like this: